-The platform shall be provided with suitable and sufficient escape routes leading to the primary and secondary muster area.
+The platform shall be provided with suitable and sufficient escape routes leading to the primary and secondary muster area and giving access to the means of evacuation and escape.
 For escape ways and routes the DNVGL ST-0145 is applicable.